"Our son is a wastrel and a halfwit. We shudder to think of the throne in his hands."

 - Richard Cromwell, heir to Oliver Cromwell.
 The English deposed him and restored the Monarchy.

-- Which gives the impression that they thought,"At least HE was a Badass whatever else he was.
+- Which gives the impression that they thought, "At least HE was a Badass whatever else he was.
 Richard is not.
 And if we must have Nepotism we might as well have a king and be done with it."

-- Concerning Joseph Stalin, opinions vary, but everyone agrees that he was very competent, tyrant or no tyrant.
+- Concerning Josef Stalin, opinions vary, but everyone agrees that he was very competent, tyrant or no tyrant.
 Nikita Khruschev, his successor, was an equally universally recognized buffoon and nincompoop; even the rest of his party eventually got sick of him and forced him to step down.